-Steps to Create a Decarbonisation Roadmap
+Steps to Create a Decarbonization Roadmap

 1. Assess Current State: Begin by evaluating your current IT infrastructure and operations to understand which systems and processes you have in place and highlight any gaps.

 To find out more about reducing scope 1 and 2 emissions in manufacturing, watch our masterclass.
-As mentioned, tools like CoolPlanetOS can significantly help gather, analyse, and compare this data across different facilities and visualise your path to NetZero.
+As mentioned, tools like CoolPlanetOS can significantly help gather, analyze, and compare this data across different facilities and visualise your path to NetZero.

 2. Set Clear Objectives: Define specific, measurable goals for reducing carbon emissions within your company.
 Goals should closely align with the company’s wider carbon reduction goals.